 Because of its lower R-value per inch you’ll need more thickness than you would with foam, which takes away from your van’s interior space.

-VERDICT: Worthy of consideration if you don't mind giving up the space.
+VERDICT: Great choice for van insulation if you don't mind giving up the space.
 We really love a lot of things about sheep’s wool.
 It's 100% natural, it's resistant to mold and mildew, and it can help with moisture and condensation.

-However, wool has a much lower R-value per inch than foam, which means you'll need to give up more interior space to get the same insulating effect.
+However, wool has a lower R-value per inch than foam, which means you'll need to give up more interior space to get the same insulating effect.
+But depending on your needs and priorities, this tradeoff may be worth it.

 Thinsulate is a synthetic insulation material produced by 3M.
 Originally designed for use in clothing, Thinsulate has become increasingly popular in van builds of late.